-Provide public programs of the role of food in society, and support the culinary collections at Central Library.
-Visit their website for more information.
+Provides public programs on the role of food in society and supports the culinary collections at the Central Library.

-The Friends of Children and Literature brings children, books, and authors together through special events and programs at the Central Library.
-Also established the FOCAL Award which is presented annually to an author or illustrator for a creative work which enriches a child’s appreciation for and understanding of California.
+The Friends of Children and Literature (FOCAL) brings children, books, and authors together through special events and programs at the Central Library.
+The group has established the FOCAL Award which is presented annually to an author or illustrator for a creative work which enriches a child’s appreciation for and understanding of California.

 Supports activities related to the historic photograph collection at Central Library.